Skip to content

 Marleina Ubel

-Marleina Ubel, Policy Analyst and State Policy Fellow, researches the criminal legal system with a focus on alternatives to policing that center restorative justice.
+Marleina Ubel (she/her), Senior Policy Analyst, researches the criminal legal system with a focus on alternatives to policing that center restorative justice.

 Previously, Marleina was NJPP’s 2020-2021 Kathleen Crotty Fellow where she analyzed the state budget process and researched public spending on state and local law enforcement.